 Legal status of the gopher tortoise across the southeastern coastal plain varies by region.
 It was listed as a Florida SSC in 1979, but it was not until 1988 that the harvest of tortoises was prohibited statewide.
-In November 2007, the gopher tortoise in Florida was uplisted from a SSC to Threatened status and is now protected by state law, Chapter 68A-27, Florida Administrative Code (F.A.C.).
+In November 2007, the gopher tortoise in Florida was uplisted from a SSC to Threatened status and is now protected by state law, Chapter 68A-27,

+Florida Administrative Code (F.A.C.).
 Regionally, populations west of Mobile Bay are federally protected as threatened.
 On 27 July 2011, the US Fish and Wildlife Service (USFWS) added gopher tortoise populations east of Mobile Bay to the list of candidate species eligible for protection under the Endangered Species Act.
 The USFWS issued a finding of "warranted but precluded" for the species in the eastern portion of its range, including Florida, Georgia, and South Carolina (US Fish and Wildlife Service 2011).
 The USFWS concluded that listing of the gopher tortoise was warranted but that higher priority listing actions currently take precedence over the gopher tortoise.

 The primary threat to the gopher tortoise population in Florida is habitat loss due to development of sandhill communities and habitat degradation due predominantly to fire suppression and incompatible forestry practices (Auffenberg and Franz 1982; McCoy and Mushinsky 2002).
-Over the past 25 years, selective timber harvests have largely been replaced by pulpwood production; this usage demands dense, deeply shaded stands of sand (Pinus clausa) and slash pine (Pinus elliotti), where tortoises are not found.
-It is difficult to estimate how much tortoise habitat has been destroyed during this land conversion process, but the amount is likely large.
+Over the past 25 years, selective timber harvests have largely been replaced by pulpwood production; this usage demands dense, deeply shaded stands of sand (Pinus clausa) and slash pine (Pinus elliotti), unsuitable habitat for gopher tortoises.
 The total area of suitable gopher tortoise habitat in Florida is estimated to have declined by more than 60% since 1910 (Enge et al. 2006), with just 44,000 hectares (ha) of original gopher tortoise habitat remaining in Washington County, Florida (Auffenberg and Franz 1982).

 It has been estimated that only 1-3% of gopher tortoise eggs eventually produce breeding adults (Landers et al. 1980; Enge et al. 2006).
 The majority of predation occurs on gopher tortoise eggs and hatchlings with 80-90% of nests being depredated and less than 10% of hatchlings surviving past their first year (Landers et al. 1980, Witz et al. 1992, Butler and Sowell 1996, Epperson and Heise 2003).
 Native and non-native predators alike can have detrimental impacts on vulnerable tortoise populations.
 Native predators of gopher tortoises include the raccoon (Procyon lotor), Virginia opossum (Didelphis virginiana), gray fox (Urocyon cinereoargenteus), and Florida cottonmouth (Agkistrodon piscivorus conanti; Ernst et al. 1994, Butler and Sowell 1996).
-Non-native predators include the coyote (Canis latrans), nine-banded armadillo (Dasypus novemcinctus; Figure 2), domestic dog (Canis lupus familiaris), and red imported fire ant (Solenopsis invicta)(Epperson and Heise 2003, Enge et al 2006, Moore et al. 2006, Smith et al. 2013).
+Non-native predators include the nine-banded armadillo (Dasypus novemcinctus), domestic dog (Canis lupus familiaris), and red imported fire ant (Solenopsis invicta)(Epperson and Heise 2003, Enge et al 2006, Moore et al. 2006, Smith et al. 2013).
 The additive pressure from non-native predators may further reduce gopher tortoise survival rates.